CLGallant/MindFirst-Engine-M1E/docs/phase2/MindFirst_Phase_2_Whitepaper_Structure.md

 TRANSITION OUT OF PHASE 1

-With the conceptual and historical foundation established, the next step is to describe how MindFirst operates at a technical level.
-The MindFirst Engine (M1E) translates these principles into an operational architecture with four core modules: the OS Profiler, OS Interpreter, OS Stabiliser, and API Layer.
-These components work together to extract cognitive signals, adapt reasoning strategies, maintain continuity, and ensure post-identity safety at every stage.

 The following sections introduce M1E's high-level design and specify how the framework integrates into real systems.

 With the conceptual and historical rationale established, the next step is to describe how MindFirst operates at a technical level.
 The following section introduces the architecture of the MindFirst Engine, or M1E, and explains how cognitive mapping, interpretation and stabilisation functions work together to create post-identity interaction in practice.